 Choose how you want to display your results

 Visualising your data in a certain way can really help you to process information more quickly and spot trends.
-There are various display options you have on the results dashboard that will help with this, such as choosing your chart view, which data to display, how to order your results etc.
+There are various display options you have on the results dashboard that will help with this, such as overview, charts or crosstabs.

-When you filter by answers (or by demographic), the solid block represents the new average from the respondents you've selected.
-The dotted line remains in the same place and represents the average across all respondents.
+You can also apply answer filters by clicking on the answer in Overview.
+When you filter your results, the coloured block represents the results from the respondents you've selected and the dotted line represents the average across all respondents.

 Group answers together